waynegramlich/Fab/docs/Fab.md

 1. Edit `~/.bashrc` and remove the stuff from `# >>> conda initialize >>>` to `# <<< conda initialize <<<<`.
+   This is only necessary if you let the miniconda install edit your `~/.bashrc` file.

-2. Remove the `miniconda3` directory:
+2. Remove the `miniconda3` directory tree:

    ```
         rm -rf ~/miniconda3 ~/.condarc ~/.conda ~/continuum